 Will My Insurance Cover a Rehab Stay?

-Substance abuse is now covered under the broad spectrum of mental health disorders by most insurance plans, as required by law.
+Substance use disorder is now covered under the broad spectrum of mental health disorders by most insurance plans, as required by law.
 The type of coverage that you receive depends on the specific insurance plan you have.
-To find out about your insurance company plan’s rehab or substance abuse coverage, call and ask them.
+To find out about your insurance company plan’s rehab or substance use disorder coverage, call and ask them.